-There are very important applications of series and parallel resistance.
+There are very important applications of series and parallel combinations.
 Right now I am sharing what I know and will update it as I learn more about it.

 I was working on a circuit and I needed a 2kOhm resistor which I did not have at the time.
 I searched a lot in my small lab but all in vain.
 Then I put together two 1kOhm resistors to make a 2kOhm resistor.
 I did it by placing two 1kOhm resistors in series.